 Competitive Conditions

 We have competition with domestic and international bedding essentials manufacturers who may vertically integrate their supply chains by acquiring or establishing their own distribution operation which reduces the need for independent distributors and create additional competition in the market.
 We expect competition to intensify due to possible new entrants in the market, existing competitors further expanding their operations and our entry into new markets where we may compete with well-established unorganized companies/ entities.
 This we believe may impact our financial condition and operations.
-For details, please refer to the chapter titled "Risk Factors" beginning on page 31 of this Draft Red Herring Prospectus.
+For details, please refer to the chapter titled "Risk Factors" beginning on page 34 of this Red Herring Prospectus.

 Increase in income